 Applying for financial support: tips from other parents

-Applying for funding can be a complex process, so it’s really important to get organised.
-Parents of children with ASD often say the following strategies are helpful:
+Applying for funding can be complicated, so it’s important to get organised.
+Parents of children with autism spectrum disorder (ASD) often say the following strategies are helpful:

 - Keep all your documents – including letters, reports and copies of forms – in one folder or box.